You're reading

 • Knowing what needs fixing, consolidating or deleting

-One uncomfortable truth here.
 Most content problems persist not because teams do not know what good looks like, but because no one is truly accountable for deleting things.
 Creation has owners.
 Maintenance rarely does and often only when you’re moving from one website platform to another.
-AI makes that neglect visible.
+AI makes that neglect really visible now…

 Structure matters more than volume